Hugo-Carbiener/Hugo-Carbiener/README.md

 **Dungeon Speaker** is a *text-based* dungeon crawler inspired from [AI Dungeon](https://play.aidungeon.io/).
 We worked on it as a team of four junior students at Telecom Sudparis for our **oriented object programming** class.
 Sadly, being our first game, the build was somewhat messy and is not playable anymore.

 the first thing I implemented was the dungeon generation system.
 Without really knowing it, I coded a procedural generation algorithm to generate our dungeon.
 It took the form of a non-binary tree where each room could lead to other rooms and so on.
 Room were also procedurally seasonned with monsters, loot and random events with which the player could interact.
 The achievement I was the most proud of was the map display system.
-As mentionned, the game was text-based, so, in text, I managed to display the procedurally generated tree of rooms and corridors.
+As mentioned, the game was text-based, so, in text, I managed to display the procedurally generated tree of rooms and corridors.

-Our game also relied on **Natural Language Processing** (NLP), to processing the sentence the player would write and translate them into actions to influence the world.
+Our game also relied on **Natural Language Processing** (NLP), to process the sentence the player would write and translate them into actions to influence the world.
 We struggled a lot to get any results at first, but by slowly working our way up, dividing our task, we managed to get more and more bricks done.
 In the end, we had a convincing system that processed the player sentences, isolated the verbs and objects and could accurately starting the corresponding gameplay sequences.

 >**Technologies used:** Java, Python, Git
 >**Team size:** 4